Separation of confusion pairs: Eleocharis…

 palustris

-the epidermis can be seen (just about) to be made up of alternating bundles of fibre-cells, about pentagonal in section, and rows of clear cells.
+In a closer view (below) of small parts of the stem sections, the outer layer – the epidermis – can be seen (just about) to be made up of alternating bundles of fibre-cells, about pentagonal in section, and rows of clear cells.
 In austriaca the bundles of fibre-cells are more regularly spaced and separated by wider strips of clear cells made up of more rows than in palustris.

-The fibre-bundles are indicated in red in the lower of each of the pairs of photographs (
+The fibre-bundles are indicated in red in the lower of each of the pairs of photographs (palustris: upper two; austriaca, lower two).

 These differences can be visualised more readily if an epidermal peel is prepared - see next.

-Epidermal peel
+Epidermal peel ⇑

 With a microscope, one of the best distinctions is the fine structure of the epidermis (the outer layer) of the stem.
 Hence purely vegetative material of putative austriaca may be identified with full confidence: no more excuses for ignoring non-flowering plants!